Mission and History of PHIUS

 Passive House Institute US, Inc. (PHIUS) is a non-profit 501(c)(3) organization committed to making high-performance passive building the mainstream market standard.

-PHIUS' roots trace back to 2003, when Katrin Klingenberg designed and built her own passive house residence in Urbana, Illinois – the first in the United States built to passive building standards.
-Her experience led to the founding of e-cological Construction Laboratory (e-colab) to further investigate the feasibility of applying passive building principles in the United States.
-Working in partnership with the City of Urbana, Illinois, e-colab became a Community Home Development Organization (CHDO) and built single-family passive house projects as affordable housing units.
+PHIUS' roots trace back to 2003, when Katrin Klingenberg designed and built her own passive house residence in Urbana, Illinois – the very first home in the United States built to the passive building energy standard.
+Her experience led her to co-found e-cological Construction Laboratory (e-colab) with builder Mike Kernagis in 2003 as a non-profit affordable housing developer in Urbana, Illinois to further investigate the feasibility of applying passive building principles in the United States.
+Working in partnership with the City of Urbana, e-colab became a Community Home Development Organization (CHDO) and built single-family passive house projects as affordable housing units.

-PHIUS+ Certified and Pre-Certified projects now total more than 1 million square feet across 1,200 units nationwide.
-The cost-optimized PHIUS+2015 Standard is spurring new growth in passive buildings from coast to coast, with the most significant gains coming from the multifamily housing sector.
+PHIUS+ Certified and Pre-Certified projects now total more than 1.1 million square feet across 1,200 units nationwide.
+The cost-optimized PHIUS+ 2015 Standard is spurring new growth in passive buildings from coast to coast, with the most significant gains coming from the multifamily housing sector.